janicicpredrag/Larus/README.md

 ## Example

- The command:
+ Running the following command in the Larus directory:
  `./larus -esmtbv -vcoq -m18 benchmarks/tptp-problems/euclid-native-eq/008_proposition_03.p`
- use Z3 smt solver to find a proof starting by looking for a proof of length 18, then the proof is checked by Coq.
+ uses Z3 smt solver to find a proof starting by looking for a proof of length 18, then the proof is checked by Coq.
+ The proofs are writen in the `proofs` subdirectory.

  ```
  --------------------------------------------------------------------